Central Florida

 Water reuse has been, and will continue to be, an important piece of the puzzle.
 Using water once and disposing of it is a wasteful practice when that water can be processed and “recycled” for another use.

-Highly treated reclaimed water can be safely and effectively used to water lawns and golf courses, to support crop irrigation, to serve as cooling water for industries, to flush toilets, to recharge ground water, and for environmental restoration.
+Highly treated reclaimed water can be safely and effectively used to irrigate lawns and golf courses, support crop irrigation, serve as cooling water for industries, flush toilets, recharge ground water, and for environmental restoration.

 While Central Florida has been a leader in the use of reclaimed water, some areas still use fresh, high-quality drinking water on lawns and landscapes.
 There is still more that can be developed for beneficial uses.
 The more we can reuse, the less we need to pump and treat from other sources.